evergreen-ci/evergreen/README.md

 # Features

 #### Elastic Host Allocation
-Use only the computing resources you need
+Use only the computing resources you need.

 #### Clean UI
-Easily navigate and explore the state of your tests
+Easily navigate the state of your tests, logs, and commit history.

 #### Multiplatform Support
-Run jobs on any operating system supported by the Go compiler
+Run jobs on Linux (including PowerPC and ZSeries), Windows, OSX, Solaris, and BSD.

+#### Spawn Hosts
+Spin up a copy of any machine in your test infrastructure for debugging.

 #### Patch Builds
-Test your changes before your commit
+See test results for your code changes before committing.

 #### Stepback on Failure
 Automatically run past commits to pinpoint the origin of a test failure